Domain Names--an Introduction

 - mtv.com: The MTV domain name was originally taken by MTV video jockey Adam Curry.
 Although MTV originally showed little interest in the domain name or the Internet, when Adam Curry left MTV the company wanted to control the domain name.
 After a federal court action was brought, the dispute settled out of court.

 - peta.org: An organization entitled "People Eating Tasty Animals" obtained the peta.org domain name, much to the disgust of the better know People for the Ethical Treatment of Animals.
-This domain name was suspended, but as of May 2000 the domain name was still registered in the name of People Eating Tasty Animals.
+This domain name was suspended and was eventually litigated, resulting in the domain being awarded to People for the Ethical Treatment of Animals based primarily on their previous trademark rights.

 - roadrunner.com: When NSI threatened to suspend the roadrunner.com domain name after a protest by Warner Brothers, the New Mexico Internet access provider who was using the domain name filed suit to prevent the suspension.
 Although the access provider was able to prevent the suspension, a joint venture company involving Time Warner, MediaOne, Microsoft, Compaq, and Advance/Newhouse eventually obtained the domain name.